A Romance of the Air (1918).

 Suddenly, and I mean instantly, the doors are wide open and we get a burst of light.

-A jump cut has eliminated the movement of the doors swinging open.
+A jump cut has eliminated the movement of the doors swinging apart.
 (You can see the splice at the bottom of the second frame and the top of the third.)
 This is a very bold stylistic flourish.